|An aircraft of Vietnam Airlines - the flag carrier of Việt Nam - lands at Tân Sơn Nhất International Airport in HCM City. — VNA/VNS Photo Huy Hùng|

 The director of HCM City’s transport department, Bùi Xuân Cường, told the Sài Gòn Giải Phóng (Liberated Sài Gòn) newspaper that in 2017 his department would carry out deploy six different works to ease traffic around the airport at a total cost of nearly VNĐ1.4 trillion, including two flyovers at the intersections of Trường Sơn – Bình Lợi streets in Tân Bình District and Nguyễn Thái Sơn – Nguyễn Kiệm streets in Gò Vấp District.

-To cope with the traffic congestion around the airport, a consultancy company submitted three different proposal at a recent meeting with Deputy Prime Minister Trịnh Đình Dũng.
+a consultancy company submitted three different proposal Deputy Prime Minister Trịnh Đình Dũng.

 Under the first, all infrastructure like runways, terminals, parking space will be built on what is now a golf course and a residential area around it.